LivePersonInc/developer-center/pages/documents/HistoricalData/DataAccessAPI/Methods/web-session.md

 ###  Navigation

 Information about the navigated pages by the visitor on the brand’s website.
-The navigation is mainly based on the pages being monitored by the Monitor Tag.
+The navigation is mainly based on the pages being monitored by the Web Tag.
 If a customer has non-monitored pages it will not be reflected in the data displayed here.

 **Header**